-India's coronavirus response ignores its slumdwellers, all 65 million
+India's coronavirus response ignores its slumdwellers, all 65 million of them

 Until recently, Covid-19 was a wealthy man's disease in India, prevalent mainly in those with travel histories abroad and their contacts.